jonorsky/Java/README.md

 The **default constructor** will essentially initialize its **instance variables** to **0** as explained in the Initializing identifiers

+## Methods
+A method is a group of statements used to complete a specific task.
+A method has a return value, a name, a set of parameters, and a body.

 ## Immutable Objects
 ```
 import java.util.Date;